13 Things Your Electrician Wants You to Know

 You Should Definitely Consider Tamper-Resistant Receptacles

 Tamper-resistant receptacles stop a kid from inserting an object such as a paper clip.
 They’re required for all locations, indoors and out.
 Tamper-resistant receptacles are a great invention, so use them — it’s National Electric Code.

 Outdoor Receptacle Covers Matter

-Many of these tips are cautionary tales.
-But they're not intended to scare you away!
-The fact is, many electricians are eager to encourage homeowners to learn how to do basic electrical work on their own.
+Many of these tips are cautionary.
+But they’re not intended to scare you away!
+Many electricians actually are eager to encourage homeowners to learn how to do basic electrical work.

 Whether it’s something as simple as repairing a cut extension cord or roughing-in the electrical for a new addition, if you have the patience and perseverance to learn a new skill, Family Handyman has the know-how to help you get it done!